Denes-cilwal/file-upload-golang/README.md

 -- enc type : means the way form data should be encoded while submitting to the server.

-How to process file uploads in Go
+How to process file uploads in Go ?

-Here lies the starter files,Clone this repo to your computer, and follow along with the tutorial.